escalier-lang/escalier-next/docs/rfcs/0001-regex-validated-string-type.md

 let bar: DelimitedWord = "(1 bar 3)";
 let baz: DelimitedWord = "(1 2 3)"; // error, missing \w+ in the middle
 ```

+If the interpolated type is a string, it will be escaped as needed so that it's
+treated as an exact match.
+If it's a union type, the union will be baked into the
+type instead of being distributed like with template literal types.
+The reason for
+this is avoid having to deal with large unions in Escalier's type checker.
+Instead
+we can lean on RE2 to keep things performant.

 ## Usage Guidance